wad11656/it350-lab1/README.md

-# Lab Extension 1
+# Lab: Extension 1

-IT350 Lab 1 by Wade Murdock.
+IT350 Lab: Extension 1 by Wade Murdock.

 GitHub: https://github.com/wad11656/it350-lab1